LisaMcGautier/codeQuiz/README.md

 Started working on the highscore function.
 Not there yet.
 Made adjustments to the "You did it!" screen; input field and Submit button not showing up.

+Input field and Submit button appear on highscore screen; input value logging to console, but final score not showing up on main screen.